Expand and Pass a List and Dictionary As Arguments in Python

-See the following articles for basic usage of Python functions, default arguments, and variable-length arguments with *
+For a basic understanding of Python functions, default parameter values, and variable-length arguments using *

 and **

-- Related: Define and call functions in Python (def, return)
+- Define and call functions in Python (def, return)

-When specifying a list or tuple with *
+By specifying a list or tuple prefixed with *

-as an argument, it is expanded and each element is passed to each argument.
+as an argument, it is expanded, and each element is passed as a separate argument.

 def func(arg1, arg2, arg3):